seatable/seatable-admin-docs/manual/config/enterprise/deploy_onlyoffice_docker.md

 nano nginx.conf
 ```

-Copy-paste the following lines at the top of the configuration file:
+Copy and paste the following lines at the top of the configuration file:

 ```
 # Required for only office document server